Similkameen River

-The Similkameen River runs through southern British Columbia, Canada, eventually discharging into the Okanagan River near Oroville, Washington, in the United States.
+The Similkameen River runs through southern British Columbia, Canada, eventually discharging into the Okanogan River near Oroville, Washington, in the United States.
 Through the Okanagan River, it drains to the Columbia River.
 The river is said to be named for an indigenous people called Similkameigh, meaning "treacherous waters".

-The river is controversially dammed (the now-defunct Enloe Dam), blocking fish passage to the upper (Canadian) reaches of the river.
+The river is dammed by the Enloe Dam, a hydroelectric power project near Oroville.
+Construction on the dam began in 1916 and was completed in 1923.

 History

 The first mention of the Similkameen by a European was by Alexander Ross.
 While on a trading expedition, he travelled by way of the "Similkameigh River."
 Sir George Simpson used the name "Similkameigh" for one of the groups part of the Okanagan Nation.
 The transition from Similkameigh to Similkameen may have been inspired by the name of the Tulameen River despite being etymologically incorrect.
 The name Similkameigh comes from a now-extinct language of Nicola-Similkameen, of the Athapascan languages, and is believed to mean "Salmon River."